 1. Hiding WordPress Admin Elements with Screen Options

-Many WordPress admin pages, including the main Dashboard, have a Screen Options button at the top right corner of the screen.
+Many WordPress admin pages, including the main Dashboard, have a Screen Options button in the top right corner of the screen.

-For instance, on the ‘Dashboard’ page, you can hide widgets you have never used and keep the widgets that provide valuable information.
+For instance, on the ‘Dashboard’ page, you can hide widgets you have never used.
+Keep the widgets that provide valuable information.

-The ‘Screen Options’ button will show you different options depending on which page inside the WordPress admin area you are looking at.
+The ‘Screen Options’ button will show you different options depending on which page you are viewing inside the WordPress admin area.

-For instance, on the Posts » All Posts page, the screen options button will allow you to show or hide columns, change the number of posts displayed, or switch to an extended view.
+For example, on the Posts » All Posts page, the screen options button will allow you to show or hide columns, change the number of posts displayed, or switch to an extended view.

-Try using the ‘Screen Options’ feature on different pages inside your WordPress admin area to see the options available to adjust those pages to your own needs.
+Try using the ‘Screen Options’ feature on different pages inside your WordPress admin area to adjust them to your needs.

 Note: Screen Options settings are stored for each user.
 Your changes will not apply to other users or authors on your WordPress site.

 An average WordPress user spends most of their time using the Block Editor.
-This is the default WordPress content editor you use to write blog posts and create pages for your website.
+This is the default WordPress content editor you use to write blog posts and create pages.

-Next, you can switch to the ‘Blocks’ tab.
-From here, you can show and hide blocks that are available for you inside the editor.
+- Switch to the ‘Blocks’ tab.
+From here, you can show and hide any blocks that you do not use.

-From here, you can decide which panels are shown or hidden inside the block editor’s right-hand sidebar.
+- Finally, open the ‘Panels’ tab.
+This lets you decide which panels are shown or hidden inside the block editor’s right-hand sidebar.

 Once you have hidden the features you don’t use, you can click the ‘X’ in the upper-right corner to return to the post editor.

-Next, clicking on the ‘Gear’ icon at the top will expand or hide the settings panel.
-This comes in handy when you are working with full-width content layouts.
+You can also click the ‘Gear’ icon at the top to expand or hide the settings panel.
+This is handy when you are working with full-width content layouts.

 3. Show or Hide WordPress Admin Menu Items

-As you install more WordPress plugins on your website, you will see that many of them add their menu items to the left-hand sidebar menu in your WordPress admin dashboard.
+As you install more WordPress plugins, you will see that many of them add their own menu items to the left-hand sidebar.

 You may need to access some of them regularly.
-For instance, you may want to easily access contact form entries or fine-tune the SEO settings for your WordPress blog.
+For instance, you may want to easily access contact form entries from WPForms or fine-tune SEO settings with All in One SEO.

-However, you may not need constant access to some of these menu items, or you may not want other users on your site to see them.
+However, you may not need constant access to other menu items, or you may not want other users on your site to see them.

-Luckily, there is a plugin to help you control which menu items appear in your WordPress admin sidebar.
-You can also control which user role can see a menu item in the admin area.
+A plugin can help you control which menu items appear.
+You can also control which user roles can see a menu item in the admin area.

 First, you need to install and activate the Admin Menu Editor plugin.
+It’s a free tool that provides control over which menu items are visible in the admin sidebar and who can see them.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit the Settings » Menu Editor page to configure admin area menus.
+Upon activation, visit the Settings » Menu Editor page to configure the admin menus.

 You will see all the main menu items in the first column.
-Clicking on a menu item will show child items nested beneath it in the second column.
+Clicking on a menu item will show its sub-items in the second column.

-You can click to select a menu item and then click on the delete button at the top toolbar to remove it.
+You can click to select a menu item and then click the delete button on the top toolbar to remove it.

-Once you have made changes to the admin area menus, don’t forget to click on the ‘Save Changes’ button to store your settings.
+Once you have made changes, don’t forget to click the ‘Save Changes’ button to store your settings.

 For more details, see our complete tutorial on how to hide unnecessary menu items in the WordPress admin area.